xrdocs/multicast/_tutorials/dynamic-tree-sid-coe.md

 Node-3, Node-7 and Node-8 are Transit Nodes.
 SR-PCE (xtc1) is deployed out-of-band (OOB) and is not shown in the topology.

-Above nodes are xrv9k devices.
+Above nodes are IOS XRv 9000 devices.

 ## SR-PCE Configuration